Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Offenses and
+Offenses and disciplinary

-recent decisions by the Constitutional Court
+decisions by the Constitutional Court.

-The Italian Constitutional Court has often
+The Italian Constitutional

-concerning the disciplinary accountability of the judge, with respect to which,
+of the judge, with respect to which, in recent years, the Constitutional Court

-Court followed in its judgments different solutions (on all judgments no. 170/2015 and no. 197/2018).
+followed in its judgments different solutions (on all judgments no. 170/2015

 JAMES MITCHELL